nassiry/laravel-encoder/README.md

-## Encoder Package
+## Laravel Encoder Package
-The Encoder package provides a robust and secure way to `encode` and `decode` **IDs** & **Strings** using customizable Base encoding mechanisms (e.g., Base62).
+The Laravel Encoder package provides a robust and secure way to `encode` and `decode` **IDs** & **Strings** using customizable Base encoding mechanisms (Base62).
 With support for variable-length encoding, mappers for added security, and seamless integration with Laravel, this package is ideal for obfuscating sensitive data or creating URL-safe identifiers.
 ### Why I Created This Package
 In one of my Laravel projects, I needed a way to `encode` & `decode` some strings.
 Initially, I tried using Laravel's built-in `encrypt` and `decrypt` functions, but they returned very long strings, which were not ideal for my use case.
 Next, I turned to Base64 encoding, but I still needed to make it URL-safe, which added complexity.
 After looking around, I realized that there wasn't a straightforward package that supported encoding both IDs and strings while providing a customizable approach and URL-safe encoding.